 One thing that I did in these years, though, was learn how to fly a hot-air balloon.
 My motive for this originally was to use a balloon to visit an uninhabited island in the West Indies (Navassa) that had interested me as a possible place to set up my own society.
 I was allowed to join the university student balloon club, and I learned how to fly after serving as a ground crew member.

-My interest in visiting the island turned into an interest in setting up a book recycling project to benefit schools in the West Indies.
+My interest in the island turned into setting up a book recycling project to benefit schools in the West Indies.
 In 1977 I raised some money to ship publishers overstock almanacs to the Jamaica Library Service, and in 1978 I delivered more books in person to a school on St. Eustatius, a Dutch island in the West Indies, that also had interesting ruins to explore.

 This is the Princeton University balloon that I learned how to fly.
 Once you ascend above the treetops, everything becomes very quiet.
 You have no control over your horizontal movement and you navigate by going up and down, picking up a breeze and letting it guide you.
 I went up to 5000 feet once.
 All balloon landings are crash landings but if you allow yourself enough room you can glide in gently.